Quantum circuit: Reversible logic circuits

-Notice that the end result always has a string of m zeros as the ancilla bits.
+Notice that the result always has a string of m zeros as the ancilla bits.
 No "rubbish" is ever produced, and so this computation is indeed one that, in a physical sense, generates no entropy.
 This issue is carefully discussed in Kitaev's article.

 More generally, any function f (bijective or not) can be simulated by a circuit of Toffoli gates.
 Obviously, if the mapping fails to be injective, at some point in the simulation (for example as the last step) some "garbage" has to be produced.

 For quantum circuits a similar composition of qubit gates can be defined.
 That is, associated to any classical assemblage as above, we can produce a reversible quantum circuit when in place of f we have an n-qubit gate U and in place of g we have an m-qubit gate W. See illustration below:

 The fact that connecting gates this way gives rise to a unitary mapping on n+m−k qubit space is easy to check.
 In a real quantum computer the physical connection between the gates is a major engineering challenge, since it is one of the places where decoherence may occur.

 There are also universality theorems for certain sets of well-known gates; such a universality theorem exists, for instance, for the pair consisting of the single qubit phase gate Uθ mentioned above (for a suitable value of θ), together with the 2-qubit CNOT gate WCNOT.
 However, the universality theorem for the quantum case is somewhat weaker than the one for the classical case; it asserts only that any reversible n-qubit circuit can be approximated arbitrarily well by circuits assembled from these two elementary gates.
 Note that there are uncountably many possible single qubit phase gates, one for every possible angle θ, so they cannot all be represented by a finite circuit constructed from {Uθ, WCNOT}.